 - Aerobic activity should be performed in episodes of at least 10 minutes and it should be spread throughout the week.

-- When older adults cannot do 150 minutes of moderate–intensity aerobic activity a week due to chronic conditions, they should be as physically active as possible.
+- When older adults cannot do 150 minutes of moderate–intensity aerobic activity a week due to chronic conditions, they should be as physically active as possible (some activity is better than no activity).

 - Older adults should determine their level of effort relative to their level of fitness.